• Art Magazine

 Upon his return to Korea in 1984, Paik seemed unusually anxious and uncertain about how he would be received.
 Nevertheless, he was greeted like a national hero.
 This homecoming inspired a new phase of introspection.

 He created a commissioned work for the 1988 Summer Olympics and subsequently used his international contacts to connect Korea with the world.
-He was instrumental in establishing the 1995 Gwangju Biennale and the Korean Pavilion at the Venice Biennale.
+He was instrumental in the founding of the Gwangju Biennale in 1995 and the Korean Pavilion at the Venice Biennale.

 Influence on today's media culture

-Paik's prophetic visions of the media landscape are more evident today than ever before.
+Paik's prophetic visions of the media landscape are manifesting themselves more clearly today than ever before.
 His experimental video collages of the 1970s anticipated the visual language of our digital present.

 From MTV to TikTok: Paik's visual language lives on